-The pages of 8 bit micro magazines might have enjoyed poking fun at the new wave of Japanese consoles in the early ’90s, but the unspoken truth was inescapable: as […]
+The pages of 8-bit micro magazines might have enjoyed poking fun at the new wave of Japanese consoles in the early ’90s, but the unspoken truth was inescapable: as Simon […]

-When Hi-Tec first announced the cheekily titled Turbo The Tortoise, everyone thought it might be that game.
-The £3.99 reality, though, is somewhat different.
-Turbo isn’t really very fast (perhaps that’s a joke), but he does wander around an engaging, slickly presented platformer.
+When Hi-Tec first announced the cheekily titled Turbo The Tortoise, kids – egged on by an enthusiastic C64 press – thought it might be that game.
+The £3.99 reality is somewhat different.
+Turbo isn’t really very fast (perhaps that’s a joke), but he does wander around a very slickly presented platformer.
+Just slowly.

 The graphics are great, with some beautiful parallax and loads of colour.
 And you can come back over and over, trying different routes for more points.
 So you’ll definitely want to play it through more than once.
 Which is a good thing, ‘cos the only letdown is that Turbo is over so soon.
 Great stuff.
 CF